Tight Virginia governor's race sets tone on Election Day eve

 More than 1.1 million out of the state’s approximately 5.9 million registered voters cast early ballots.
 That’s down sharply from the 2.8 million early votes in last year’s presidential election but marks a dramatic increase compared with the only about 195,000 early votes during the last gubernatorial cycle, before the voting reforms were instituted.

-McAuliffe’s campaign has said it expects many Democrats to revert to their pre-coronavirus pandemic voting habits this year, preferring to cast in-person, Election Day ballots.
+McAuliffe’s campaign has pointed to what it considered “strong” early voting numbers in blue-leaning localities but also says it expects many Democrats to revert to their pre-coronavirus pandemic voting habits this year, preferring to cast in-person, Election Day ballots.

-Voters don’t register by party in Virginia, so the partisan split of the early vote wasn’t immediately clear.
-But McAuliffe’s campaign pointed to what they considered “strong” numbers in blue-leaning localities in northern Virginia as a sign momentum was on their side.

-Republicans, despite generally opposing the Democrats’ election reforms, have also encouraged their supporters to vote early this year, though, meaning a solid showing for Youngkin was also possible.
+Republicans, despite generally opposing the Democrats’ election reforms, have also encouraged their supporters to vote early this year.
+Virginia voters don’t register by party, so the partisan split of the early vote wasn’t clear.

-Associated Press writers Jill Colvin and Michelle Price in New York and Mike Catalini in Trenton, N.J., contributed.
+Associated Press writers Jill Colvin and Michelle Price in New York and Mike Catalini in Trenton, N.J., contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.